Greetings prospective Master's level students!

 May 1 is the application deadline for Master's level applicants who will begin seminary in the August term /Fall .
 Those applying for the King-Mitchell Academic Excellence Scholarship Prize should send all materials, including the entrance essay by March 2, 2015.

 Applications are received, admissions interviews held and offers of admission are made throughout the academic year.
 Because the number of spaces for new students is limited, prospective students are urged to apply as early as possible.
 Applicants to the M.Div. program or other programs, who are in the ordination process in the Episcopal Church may apply and interview before postulancy is granted, however, any offer of admission is contingent upon the applicant being named a postulant.

 Dormitory space is limited and assigned on a “first come-first served” basis.
 Those who desire to live in a dorm should plan to complete the admissions process by April 1 to increase the likelihood that a room will be available for them.
 Students who pay their deposits after all on-campus housing is filled must make their own housing arrangements off campus.

 December 1 is the deadline for international applicants wishing to begin study in a Master's level program in the following August term/Fall Semester.
 This deadline applies to applicants who are not US citizens and are not currently residing in the United States.

-January 15 for those applying to the Doctor of Ministry in Educational Leadership program that begins in early summer.
+January 15 is the applicatin deadline for those applying to the Doctor of Ministry in Educational Leadership program that begins in early summer.